US executes 2nd man in a week; lawyers said he had dementia

 “His case is replete with instances where he has expressed a deep remorse,” she said in an interview earlier this month.

-The Supreme Court also lifted a hold placed on other executions set for Friday and next month.

-Dustin Honken, a drug kingpin from Iowa convicted of killing five people in a scheme to silence former dealers, was scheduled for execution Friday.

-Gresko reported from Arlington, Va.
+Gresko reported from Arlington, Virginia.
 Associated Press writers Colleen Long in Washington and Michael Tarm in Chicago contributed to this report.